Robust Sparse Mean Estimation via Sum of Squares: Introduction

 Finally, we discuss results that leverage sparsity to improve sample complexity for computationally-efficient algorithms. \cite{BDLS17} presented the first computationally-efficient algorithms for a range of sparse estimation tasks including mean estimation.
 However, their estimation algorithm crucially relies on the fact that the inlier distribution is Gaussian with identity covariance.
 As opposed to the convex programming approach of \cite{BDLS17}, \cite{DKKPS19-sparse} proposed a spectral algorithm for sparse robust mean estimation of identity-covariance Gaussians.
 Recently, \cite{CDKGS21-sparse} proposed a non-convex formulation and showed that any approximate stationary point (that can be obtained by efficient first-order algorithms) suffices.
 We reiterate that none of these algorithms give $o(\sqrt{\eps})$ error when the covariance of the inliers is unknown.

-Finally, we mention that median-of-means preprocessing has been applied to achieve $O(\sqrt{\eps})$ error for robust mean estimation in near-linear time~\cite{DepLec19,DiaKP20,HopLZ20,LeiLVZ20}.
-However, median-of-means preprocessing does not obtain $o(\sqrt{\eps})$ error, even when the inliers are Gaussian with identity covariance, and is thus not applicable to our setting. }
+Finally, we mention that median-of-means preprocessing has been applied to get $O(\sqrt{\eps})$ error optimally for robust mean estimation~\cite{DepLec19,DiaKP20,HopLZ20,LeiLVZ20}.
+However, median-of-means preprocessing does not give $o(\sqrt{\eps})$ error even when the inliers are Gaussian with identity covariance, and thus not applicable to our setting.